 DP requirements: Completed portfolio.
-A minimum of 40% is required to pass the semester test.

 Assessment: 2 hour examination in June (50%); CAD (10%); Discipline Specific Module (25%); Portfolio and class tests (15%).
 A minimum of 50% is required to pass this course.
 There is no supplementary examination for this course.